NewsletterAiDev/ms-newsletter/README.md

 ## **Application Overview**

-This application is the backend for an application that generates newsletter automatically based on the users data and business.
+This application is the backend for an application that generates newsletter automatically based on the users data and business using AI.

 ## **Architecture Overview**